hopandfork/hopandfork.github.io/_drafts/post-zero-en.md

 ---

 The common meaning of Zero is nothing, null or the absence of a value.
-In computer science, on the other hand, it stands for the origin, that is the start of something: in fact there is no data structure not starting with the index zero.
-This blog should be seen as a vector containing posts, with Post Zero occupying the zeroth cell.
+In computer science, on the other hand, it stands for the origin, the start of something: in fact there is no data structure not starting with the index zero.
+This blog should be seen as a vector containing posts, with Post Zero occupying the 0th cell.
 Being the first post, it will not have specific content or revolutionary news, on the contrary its scope is marking the start of a new project packed with interesting posts and contents.